 USAC offers two different program models.
 You may want to focus first on programs that meet specific needs and then consider the program model to understand some of the differences.
 Some key model differences include pricing, type of transcript awarded, the type of support on-site, the level of student independence, etc. Both models offer a variety of courses in English, immersion opportunities, access to the host university clubs and activities, language courses, housing support and assistance, and more.

-USAC has 30 Specialty program locations across 18 countries.
+USAC has 30 Specialty Program locations across 17 countries.
 Specialty programs are run by on-site USAC Resident Directors, staff, and faculty who are hired and employed by USAC.
-Approximately 84 percent of USAC students attend a Specialty program.
-A Specialty program provides a great deal of individualized support and attention prior to departure and throughout the program term.
+Approximately 84 percent of USAC students attend a Specialty Program.
+Specialty Programs provides a great deal of individualized support and attention prior to departure and throughout the program term.

 USAC on-site staff members arrange housing, plan USAC-sponsored field trips/tours, seek out internship placements, organize volunteer and service learning opportunities in the local community, and are available to students for travel suggestions, advising, emergencies, and other needs while abroad.

-USAC has 24 Partnership program locations across 13 countries.
-Partnership programs are exchange-based agreements in which USAC functions as the intermediary between the students and our partner university abroad.
+USAC has 23 Partnership Program locations across 12 countries.
+Partnership programs are direct-enrollment agreements in which USAC functions as the intermediary between the students and our partner university abroad.
 The international office and staff at the foreign university run these programs.
 Students take classes mostly in English and earn foreign university credit from the partner university.
 At many sites, students will have access to the full university curriculum in addition to courses taught specifically for visiting students.
-At the end of the program abroad, USAC will deliver the foreign university transcript to the student's home university along with recommendations for converting the foreign university credits and grades to US equivalencies.
+At the end of the program abroad, USAC will deliver the foreign university transcript to the student's home university along with recommendations for converting the foreign university credits and grades to U.S. equivalencies.